 Having the kids plan, prep and prepare dinner not only gets their creative taste buds rolling but it also teaches them to work as team.

 6.)
 Maintaining the homestead, inside and out

 During the warm summer months, the homestead is in over charge.
 Not only are we full blown into harvesting wheat & hay but the grass is steadily growing and the dirty wheat chaffed clothes keep rolling in.
 Our oldest son is in charge of mowing the lawn once a week.
 He is also given the task of picking up any fallen tree limbs and maintaining the proper PH in the pool, moving hoses and watering the new trees in the orchard.
-Our daughter is charge of laundry and dishes.
-She actually loves this responsibility and with 5 of us, this is no easy task.
-She loves organizing and being in the kitchen.
+Our daughter is charge of laundry and dishes and actually loves this responsibility and with 5 of us, this is no easy task.
+This girl loves organizing and being in the kitchen!
 She sorts clothes, starts the washer and dryer then folds and puts the clean clothes back into their owners room.
 Our 3 year old can dust, vacuum and wash the table.
 He has his own cleaner bottle that he calls his “squeaker”.
 It is chemical free and smells like Christmas.

 7.)
 Mucking the barn and cleaning the chicken coop